jequintero/meli-app/README.md

 ## Production 📈

-- `yarn run build && npm run start:prod`
+- `yarn run build && yarn run start:prod`
   - Bundle the JS and run the Express server for production Install the dependencies and devDependencies and start the server.